 The new measures aim to avoid malpractice implemented by some manufacturers for pure cost effectiveness.
 Some, using the methods of reissuing test reports as a result of changes to product name, have the opportunity to place on the market products which do not conform to the model testing.

-In case of re-issuance, In fact, the foregoing does bring a different document predicted that the new code to be indistinguishable from the original test report.
+In case of re-issuance, indeed, the foregoing does bring a different document predicted that the new code to be indistinguishable from the original test report.
 In this way a producer willing to act illegally could have two different test reports (for the price of one) for two different products, by submitting a single product testing.

 An expedient of this kind has been repeatedly used in the case of electronic equipment manufactured to order, where you need to make changes to the product according to the specific demands of the customer.